peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

- `true` true if this object's mantissa (significand) and exponent are equal to those of another object; otherwise,  `false` false .
+ `true`  if this object's mantissa (significand) and exponent are equal to those of another object; otherwise,  `false`  .

 <a id="Exp_PeterO_Numbers_EContext"></a>
 ### Exp